emilyylin/Creator-/README.md

 In the project directory, you can run:
 `npm install`
 `expo start`
+Download the expo app and scan the QR code if you're on your mobile device.
+Otherwise, open up an iOS/android emulator.

 Designed by Emma Wu & Developed by Emily Lin